Old-Fashioned Soft Yeast Rolls

 Yeast thrives in warmth.
 If your kitchen is cool, you can let the dough rise in a slightly warm oven (turn it on for a few minutes, then turn it off) or near a warm stove.

-Drafts can affect how well your dough rises.
+The temperate of your room will affect how your dough rises.
 Keep the bowl covered and in a warm, draft-free spot.

 If you don’t have a stand mixer or bread machine, knead the dough by hand on a lightly floured surface.
 It should take about 10 minutes to become smooth and elastic.

-- Stand Mixer: Using a stand mixer with a dough hook makes the kneading process much easier and more efficient.
+- Stand Mixer: Using a stand mixer with a dough hook makes the kneading process much easier.

 - Plastic Wrap or Damp Tea Towel: These are used to keep the dough moist during rising.
 Dry dough won’t rise properly and will affect the texture of your rolls.

-Whether you’re a beginner or a seasoned baker, this easy yeast roll recipe is perfect.
-If you take your time and follow the instructions, even if you’re new to bread baking, you’ll be just fine with its straightforward process and simple ingredients.
+Whether you’re a beginner or you’ve been baking bread your whole life, this easy yeast roll recipe is perfect.
+If you take your time and follow the instructions, you’ll be just fine.